gvanderploeg/crowd-conext-plugin/README.md

 The plugin offers a - very basic - configuration interface, reachable from the regular Crowd management interface.
 Click on the 'Conext' item in the navigation bar.

+## Decisions during development

+* Domain classes are separated from the rest of the plugin, in another module.
+This is because the Shibboleth-filter modules also needs these domain classes.
+Simply using the crowd-conext-plugin as a dependency does not work out because Crowd would then try to activate the plugin.

 ## Disclaimer

 See the NOTICE file